8-Day Action-Packed Icelandic Adventure | The Ring Road and Reykjavik

 Day 1 - Arrival and the Blue Lagoon

-On your first day, you will land at Keflavik International Airport and, after getting through customs, board a convenient shuttle bus to Iceland's capital.
+On your first day, you will land at Keflavik International Airport, go through customs, and board a convenient shuttle bus to Iceland's capital.

-Be sure to keep your eyes out of the window from the moment you start traveling, as this 40-minute journey goes along the Reykjanes Peninsula, a wonderland of lava landscapes, volcanoes, fishing villages, and spectacular stretches of coast.
+Keep your eyes out the window when traveling, as this 40-minute journey goes along the Reykjanes peninsula.
+The area is a wonderland of lava landscapes, volcanoes, fishing villages, and spectacular stretches of coast.

-You'll be taken to your accommodation in Reykjavik, and once you are checked in and settled, you can set out to explore the city.
+You'll be taken to your accommodation in Reykjavik, and once you are checked in and settled, you can explore the city.
 Iceland's capital is a cultural hotspot, with public artworks, beautiful boutiques, fascinating architecture, world-renowned restaurants, plentiful museums and galleries, and a thriving nightlife.

 Make sure, however, that you don't go too wild.
-Tomorrow, you will set out on your four-day, action-packed adventure around Iceland's Ring Road.
+Tomorrow, you will embark on your four-day, action-packed adventure around Iceland's Ring Road.

 Read more